francisluong/expect-behaviors/README.md

 # expect-behaviors
-Ruby Mixin to add Expect Behaviors
+Ruby Mixin to add Expect Behaviors to SSH/Serial/Telnet controllers

 # Contributing to expect-behaviors